 22. Registration papers for breeding beef heifers must be presented to Division Chairman as proof of ownership.

-24. It will be left up to the sale order committee to make up the sale order list.
+24. It will be left up to the directors to make up the sale order list.

 25. The highest placing animal within the specific market divisions must sell.